-Depreciation and amortization for Q1 2020 was \$6.4 million compared with \$6.3 million for Q1 2019.
-The increase in depreciation and amortization of \$0.1 million for Q1 2020 represents a 1.7% year-on-year increase and is attributable to leases for new right of use logistics and transportation equipment to support growth in the specialized transportation segment.
+Depreciation and amortization for Q2 2020 was \$6.9 million compared with \$6.3 million for Q2 2019.
+The increase in depreciation and amortization for Q2 2020 represents an 8.5% year-on-year increase and is attributable to leases for new right-of-use logistics and transportation equipment to support growth in the specialized transportation segment.
+In addition, we took possession of our new 220,000 square foot logistics and distribution facility in Brampton, Ontario, which began to generate new business revenue in July 2020.